showlab/Show-1/README.md

 python run_inference.py
 ```

-The output videos from different modules will be stored in "outputs" folder with the gif format.
+The output videos from different modules will be stored in the "outputs" folder with the gif format.
 The code will automatically download module weights from huggingface.
-Otherwise, you can download weights manually with git lfs then change the "pretrained_model_path" to your local path.
-Take key frames generation module for example:
+Otherwise, you can download weights manually with git lfs and then change the "pretrained_model_path" to your local path.
+Take the key frames generation module, for example:

 ```bash
 git lfs install